nchenderson/elements-nonpar-stat/docs/07-empiricalcdf 5.md

 * Confidence bands will almost always be wider than the pointwise confidence intervals.

-* This extra width is due to the fact that we are requiring the coverage probability to hold for the entire path of $F(t)$ rather than at just a single point.
+* This is because we are requiring the coverage probability to hold for the entire path of $F(t)$ rather than at just a single point.

 ## The Empirical Distribution Function in R